Adirondack Boy Scout camps’ numbers in decline

 Mark Kurtz, a volunteer at the Massawepie scout camps in Tupper Lake, said many councils had their own camps through the heyday of scouting.
 But when these organizations lost members and began consolidating, the resulting single council might find itself with several camps.
 Especially considering the cost of upkeep, there is little incentive to keep more than one.

 Ultimately, Waldron said, the Boy Scout camps of the Adirondacks are likely to follow the same pattern as the councils — they will consolidate and a few will ultimately survive, with the fate of the rest up for grabs.
 “These are definitely desirable properties,” he said.

-The Adirondacks has been home to Girl Scout camps as well, and Kurtz pointed to the success of Eagle Island Inc. — an historic Great Camp that served girls for 70 years before it was closed.
+The Adirondacks are home to Girl Scout camps as well, and Kurtz pointed to the success of Eagle Island Inc. — an historic Great Camp that served girls for 70 years before it closed.
 Ultimately, a donor helped Friends of Eagle Island buy the property and it has re-opened to high acclaim as a youth camp.

 As a nonprofit, we rely on the support of readers like you.